Scalable Learning from Probability Measures with Mean Measure Quantization: Downstream tasks with quantized measures

 \subsection{Clustering performances}

-We now show that both quantization methods preserve the clustering structure of the input measures.
+We now show that the mean-measure quantization method preserve the clustering structure of the input measures.
 To this end, let us assume that each measure $\mu^{(i)}$ has a label $1\leq l\leq L$.
 We note $I_l$ the set of indices such that $\forall i\in I_l, \mu^{(i)}$ has label $l$, and $N_l$ its cardinal.
 When clustering data, one usually aims at minimizing the within-class variance WCSS for a cluster $l$ and maximizing the between-class variance BCSS for clusters $l_1$ and $l_2$, where for a set of measure $\mu=(\mu^{(i)})_{i=1}^N$,

-The next result gives a bound on clustering performances of the quantized measures, and is illustrated in Section \ref{sec:num}. \begin{proposition} For a given class $1 \leq l \leq L$, one has
+The next results, proven in Appendix \ref{sec:proof_clusering_perf}, gives a bound on the clustering performances of the quantized measures, as illustrated in Section \ref{sec:xp}.